3D helical CT Reconstruction with a Memory Efficient Learned Primal-Dual Architecture: Method

-Next, for each chunk of data, we consider a corresponding region in the image domain, from which this data has been obtained.
+Next, for each section of data, we consider a corresponding region in the image domain, from which this data has been obtained.
 Thus, from one image volume $\signal$ we extract $\NumBlocks$ overlapping sub-volumes